cobwebch/external_import/Documentation/Introduction/Index.rst

 years after External Import and - as such - I never really looked into them since I had all the tools I needed.
 So it is hard to compare their features.

 "xlsimport" is designed for one-time import of data in Excel and CSV format.
-It cannot be automated and the import configuration cannot be saved.
+It cannot be automated.
+An interface is provided for the mapping configuration, but it cannot be saved.
 The process is definitely quicker and lighter to set up than External Import, but is limited if you need to import the same data on a regular basis.

 "importr" seems to come quite close to External Import in terms of features, although maybe with less flexibility in the data handling and less import sources (import